aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 ## Seq webserver

-After the deployment, connect to the Seq webserver by using `seq.web_url`, retrieved from the Terraform outputs `monitoring/generated/monitoring-output.json`, example:
+After the deployment, connect to the Seq webserver by using `seq.web_url` retrieved from the Terraform outputs `monitoring/generated/monitoring-output.json`, example:

 ```bash
 http://192.168.1.13:8080
 ```

-or
+or:

 ```bash
 http://localhost:8080